 Try Focused and you'll be falling in love with app's minimalist design and zen-mode - there's nothing to distract you, just you and your minds.

-So get together with friends, use XMind to brainstorm, export to iThoughtsX to perfect ideas, set a timer with Be Focused and draw and write down the full fleshed out version of what you are trying to create.
+So get together with friends, use XMind and MindNode to brainstorm, export to iThoughtsX to perfect ideas, and write down the full fleshed out version of what you are trying to create with Focused and TaskPaper.
 It’s worth to try.